Shuaibu78/retro-api-debugger/README.md

 3. Click any template to auto-fill the form
 4. Customize as needed and send

+### Generating Code
+1. Make an API request
+2. Click the **CODE** button (bottom-right)
+3. Select your preferred language
+4. Copy the generated code snippet
+5. Use in your projects instantly!

 ### Monitoring Performance
 1. Click the **MONITOR** button (top-right)
 2. View real-time statistics: